conthekiller/conthekiller/README.md

-just hacks i don't know if they work plz put the problems in issuses
+just hacks i don't know if they work plz put the problems in issues